uniclogs/uniclogs-hardware/eb-ground-station/GS_Structure_Requirements_1_1.md

 ### Introduction

-The Portland State University Aerospace Society and Oregon Small Satellite Project (OreSat) propose to augnment an existing weather station on the campus Engineering Building.
-The weather station is an existing structure having been in place for several (maybe 4) years, and is in reasonable good physical condition.
+The Portland State University Aerospace Society and Oregon Small Satellite Project (OreSat) propose to augment an existing weather station on the campus Engineering Building.
+The weather station is an existing structure having been in place for several (maybe 4) years, and is in reasonably good physical condition.
 It was suggested that this structure could be utilized to provide the physical support for the proposed satellite ground station antenna on a co-site basis in order to fit within the economic constraints on the OreSat project.

-The design drawing *GS_Structure_1_1* illustrates the existing mast structure, and the proposed changes augmenting for the proposed co-site use.
-Page 3 of 3 indicate the changes in red.
+The design drawing *GS_Structure_1_1* illustrates the existing mast structure, and the proposed changes of augmenting for the proposed co-site use.
+Page 3 of 3 of this document indicate the changes in red.

 ### Expected Loads

-The appurtenances or components of the existing weather station have not been described in the drawing, primarily because they pose minimal wind or structural load.
+The appurtenances or components of the existing weather station have not been described in the drawing, primarily because it is expected they pose minimal wind or structural load.
 It is expected that the predominant wind load would be presented by the ground station antenna array which would be mounted at the top of the augmented structure on page 3 of 3.

 The intent of the design is to sustainably survive a continuous wind load of 100 mph or less without damage or failure.